 Freelancers are responsible for their income, which means that they are incentivized to deliver excellent work to their clients.
 While full-time employees might have highs and lows in their time working with you, freelancers know that a contract is up for renewal and will work to keep that contract.

 Depending on the nature of your project, it takes a certain amount of trust to leave it in the hands of a freelancer.
 Freelance marketplaces help build trust between employers and freelancers via features like rankings and testimonials.

-For example, freelancers might have trouble building relationships with existing team members.
+For example, freelancers might have trouble building relationships with existing team members working full-time.
 You can avoid this by cultivating a culture that values communication and collaboration.

 Overall, their level of commitment to your vision is lower than a full-time employee.
-If you are looking for a developer that will emotionally invest in your product, you might want to consider hiring full-time.
+If you are looking for a developer that will emotionally invest in your product, you might want to consider hiring full-time employees.

 In contrast to freelance developers, full-time developers have a larger stake in the company.
 Their salaries are, in some ways, tied to the success of the product they are building.

 Full-time developers don’t have to balance multiple projects, and they don’t get to pick favorites between clients.
 Your product is their main focus and how you manage the development process will determine the successes and failures of your product.

 Developers that are in it for the long-haul will build deeper relationships with their coworkers and create a unique mental map of the product they are building.

 Cost of Replacement

-Replacing employees costs money.
-Studies show that at a median salary of $45,000, replacing an employee will cost around $15,000.
-Also, when an employee works full-time, they create mental maps about your business that allow them to become more efficient over the course of their employment.
+A 2017 study showed that an employee earning a median salary of $45,000 will cost around $15,000 to replace.
+Also, when an employee works full-time they create mental maps about your business that allow them to become more efficient over the course of their employment.

 Cost of Training

 Thankfully, you can incorporate team meet and greets into your interviewing process to make sure that your team members approve.
 While this isn’t a foolproof solution, it’s an inclusive one.

-Which One Is Right for You?
+Which Type of Remote Developer Is Right for You?

 If you have an existing codebase then a full-time developer will be better in the long-term.
 Freelancers simply do not offer the level of investment you need at that point.

 Freelance marketplaces are often associated with project-based jobs rather than regular employment, but that doesn’t mean that you can’t find a remote developer interested in working long-term.
 You most certainly can; however, it would be an inefficient way to find candidates compared to some other methods.